 Treatment for an Achilles tendon rupture aims to facilitate the torn ends of the tendon healing back together again.
 Treatment may be non-surgical (conservative) or surgical.
 Factors such as the site and extent of the rupture, the time since the rupture occurred and the preferences of the specialist and patient will be considered when deciding which treatment will be undertaken.
 Some cases of rupture that have not responded well to non-surgical treatment may require surgery at a later stage.

-The doctor will immobilise the ankle in a cast or a special hinged splint (known as a “moon boot”) with the foot in a toes-pointed position.
-The cast or splint will stay in place for 6 - 8 weeks.
+The doctor will immobilise the ankle in a cast or a special hinged splint (known as a “moon boot”) with the foot in a toes-pointed position, which brings the two ends of the torn tendon together allowing it to heal.
+The cast or splint will stay in place for 6-8 weeks.
 The cast will be checked and may be changed during this time.

-Surgery to repair an Achilles tendon rupture is performed under a spinal or general anaesthetic.
-During surgery the surgeon makes an incision in the skin over the ruptured portion of the tendon.
-The tendon ends are located and joined together with strong sutures (stitches), allowing the tendon to closely approximate its previous length.
+The surgeon makes an incision in the skin over the ruptured portion of the tendon and joins the ends of the tendon together with strong sutures (stitches), allowing the tendon to closely approximate its previous length.
 The skin is then closed with sutures and the foot is immobilised in a cast or splint, again in the toes-pointed position.
-Seven to ten days after surgery the cast or splint is removed in order for the sutures in the skin to be removed.
-Another cast or splint will be applied and will stay in place a further 5 - 7 weeks.
+Seven to ten days after surgery, the cast or splint is removed in order for the sutures in the skin to be removed.
+Another cast or splint will be applied and will stay in place a further 5-7 weeks.

 The use of non-surgical versus surgical treatment for Achilles tendon rupture continues to be debated.
 Many research studies have been conducted as to the effectiveness of each treatment.
 Surgical treatment has in the past been the most preferred form of treatment for Achilles tendon rupture and the most commonly used in cases of complete rupture.
 Recent research, however, indicates that surgical treatment does not necessarily produce a more effective outcome than non-surgical treatment.

 Both types of treatment have advantages and disadvantages.
-For example, surgical treatment has a lower incidence of re-rupture (approximately a 1% re-rupture rate as opposed to approximately a 10% re-rupture rate with non-surgical treatment).
-However, risks associated with surgical treatment include wound infection, nerve irritation and risks associated with the anaesthetic.
-It is important to discuss the advantages and disadvantages of each treatment option with the specialist and to receive a clear explanation as to why a particular treatment has been recommended.
+For example, the likelihood of re-rupture may be lower with surgical treatment while non-surgical treatment avoids the risks associated with surgical treatment, which include wound infection, nerve injury, and risks associated with the use of a general anaesthetic.
+It is important therefore to discuss the advantages and disadvantages of each treatment option with the specialist and to receive a clear explanation as to why a particular treatment has been recommended.

 While the cast or splint is in place it is important to regularly elevate and rest the foot.
 This will help to reduce swelling and promote healing.
-It is important to follow any instructions for care of the cast or splint.
-These will be given at the time the cast or splint is applied or on discharge from hospital after surgery.
 Crutches will need to be used and weight-bearing on the foot will be restricted.